How to keep expenses as a sole trader: a simple system that works

 Why keeping good expense records saves you real money

-Every pound you spend on genuine business expenses reduces your taxable profit.
+Every pound you spend on genuine business expenses directly reduces your taxable profit.
 If you are a sole trader paying the basic 20% income tax rate plus 9% Class 4 National Insurance (6% above £50,270), that is a 29% saving for every pound of legitimate expense you claim.
-On £10,000 of genuine business expenses, that is £2,900 you keep rather than hand to HMRC.
+Consider this: on £10,000 of genuine business expenses, that is £2,900 you keep rather than hand to HMRC.
+The impact is significant, especially when margins are tight.

-The problem is that most self-employed tradespeople are not keeping track properly.
-They have a rough idea of what they spend but cannot tell you within £500 what their fuel costs, material purchases, or tool costs were last year.
+Yet, many self-employed tradespeople do not keep track properly.
+They might have a rough idea of what they spend but cannot tell you within £500 what their fuel costs, material purchases, or tool costs were last year.
 When Self Assessment time comes, they either miss expenses they could have claimed or spend days digging through bank statements trying to remember what transactions were for.
+This inefficiency not only costs money but also time, which could be better spent growing your business or honing your trade skills.

 What expenses to track